Biology

 What are even-toed ungulates?

 Even-toed ungulates are animals that belong to the order Artiodactyla.
 Otherwise known as artiodactyls, they are characterized by having an even number of fingers on their limbs.
 They are distributed throughout the world except in Antarctica and Australia.
-Although there are no native species of even-toed ungulate in Australia, they may be found in zoos and other animal reserves.
+Although there are no native species of even-toed ungulates in Australia, they may be found in zoos and other animal reserves.

 Fossils of artiodactyls have confirmed their existence 54 million years ago, during the Eocene period.
-Currently, the order includes 10 families, 86 genera and more than 220 species.
+Currently, the order includes 10 families, 86 genera, and more than 220 species.
 Many of these animals have been domesticated and used for productive purposes by humans.
-Examples of domesticated even-toed ungulates include cows, pigs, sheep and llamas.
+Examples of domesticated even-toed ungulates include cows, pigs, sheep, and llamas.

 Characteristics of artiodactyls

 One of the particularities of artiodactyls is that they are hoofed animals, as are all types of ungulates.
 While it might seem likely even-toed ungulates have an even number of toes, this is not actually the case.
 Being referred to as ‘even-toed’ is due to the way they place their weight on their toes when they walk.
-While it may be the what gives even-toed ungulates their name, it is not their only defining characteristic.
+While it may be what gives even-toed ungulates their name, it is not their only defining characteristic.
 These include the following:

 • They present a paraxonic condition, meaning the 3rd and 4th digits are well developed and their weight is placed on these digits.
-They can have up to 5 toes, but the others may be vestigial or maybe not there at all.
+They can have up to 5 toes, but the others may be vestigial or not there at all.

 • In general, the toes are covered by keratin that forms a hoof.